pjgranahan/yfs-tests/README.md

 5. Build yfs-tests using the yfs-tests Makefile.
 6. Run yfs-tests (from a Unix environment, *not* a Yalnix environment).
 7. Report bugs here and/or fix them and submit a pull request.

+## License
+Tests are copyright Bumjin Im and Patrick Granahan, 2016.
+Everything else is copyright Patrick Granahan, 2016.
+You're welcome to use this project while working on YFS.